 37. Look at what topics other bloggers are writing about and post accordingly.
 If all the other parenting bloggers are all weighing in on the chocolate milk controversy, shouldn’t you too?

 38. Write about a well-known person.
 Tag the post with their name and the name of their company, website, movie, book, etc. You never know what could happen.
 After I blogged about Millennials, Penelope Trunk commented on my blog.
 Since then I’ve interviewed her several times for paid assignments.

 39. Follow up.
 If a post gets so many comments you find yourself adding information in your replies, bundle up all that new material and write a follow up.

 Wrap It Up

 41. Write a year-end wrap up.
 Look through the year’s posts and pick out trends you can encapsulate in a list.
-Link back to your older posts to support your points.
+Link back to older posts to support your points.

 43. Teach beginners what you know.
 Share advice or tips from your area of expertise.

 48. Decipher a technical journal article or medical study.
-Scholarly journals are packed with material that’s crying out for someone to translate what it means into plain English.
+Scholarly journals are packed with material that’s crying out for someone to translate it into plain English.
 Bonus points: get proficient enough at doing this and you could parlay it into assignments writing about health care, science, academia or similar fields for consumer or business publications.

 50. Share some link love.
 Fridays are popular days for sharing lists of links to posts you happened upon during that week that were especially interesting, outstanding or profound.